How Long Does It Take to Sell a House?

 When you have a high supply of homes for sale and fewer buyers, houses generally take longer to sell as buyers can be more choosy and aren’t under pressure to make quick offers.
 The opposite is true when inventory is low, and there are more buyers than homes to select from.

-Check your local Realtor® board website for data on current supply levels, local home prices, and days on market trends to give you a more precise gauge of market temperature for your area.
+Check your local Realtor board website for data on current supply levels, local home prices, and days on market trends to give you a more precise gauge of market temperature for your area.

 Your real estate agent

-Who you select as your real estate agent can play a significant role in how fast your house sells.
+Who you select as your real estate agent can play a big role in how fast your house sells.
 What you want to look at is the agent’s personal DOM.
 If an agent’s average DOM is lower than average, it’s a good sign that they price homes correctly to attract quick offers and come out of the gate with a strong marketing plan for their listings.

 HomeLight’s agent platform tracks average DOM and how agents in your area stack up against their peers.
 Check your agent’s HomeLight profile to see their average days on market and how it compares.